Aleon Hardside Carry-On Aluminum Luggage Review – Excellent Choice!

 From an environmental perspective, aluminum is a good choice as well, since it is well suited for recycling.
 Using recycled aluminum, instead of extracting it from ore, means a 95% reduction in energy use.

-We have to admit, this is something we have never given a thought before now.
-A person with less than honest intentions can use a so called RFID (radio-frequency identification) reader to skim electronic data, for example credit cards and passports, from inside your bag.
+We have to admit.
+This is something we have never given thought to before now.
+A person with less than honest intentions can use a so-called RFID (radio-frequency identification) reader to skim electronic data, for example, credit cards and passports, from inside your bag.
 Ouch!

 The good news is, aluminum works as a protective shield that blocks the electromagnetic signals, and it becomes impossible to read your credit card chip from the outside.